Skip to main content

 • The price data from your file.

-• The simple moving average line you added in the strategy.
+• The simple moving average line.

 Observer NameWhat It Shows You